axfelix/ots-vagrant/readme.md

 your first time submitting a `.doc` file may fail -- LibreOffice needs to create a config file for the www-data user. trying to fix this.

+you'll also need to input an email address for CrossRef's API in https://github.com/pkp/ots/blob/master/config/autoload/global.php#L112